-We want to make sure we represent the views of customers and our Customer Voice team will make sure you can share your thoughts and opinions easily and at a time that suits you.
+We want to make sure we represent the views of customers and our Customer Voice team will make sure you can be part of that involvement, share your thoughts and opinions easily and at a time that suits you.

 Our involved customer groups also scrutinise and review the way we work to make positive changes to our services everyday.